Star Trek Lower Decks (LOW) Season 1

 Commentary

 After "Second Contact", I was hopeful that Lower Decks could be an appropriate humorous approach to Star Trek, with jokes that more than just exploit clichés and with characters that are relatable and Trek-like.
-"Envoys", however, is an utter disappointment in these two regards.
+"Envoys", however, is a disappointment in these two regards.
 And this is mostly the fault of how Ensign Mariner is written, whose insufferable behavior drags down the whole story that otherwise is (or could be) a lot of fun.

 The episode begins with an evil transdimensional energy lifeform entering the ship, like it repeatedly happened in the franchise since "Day of the Dove" (the effect being much the same as in TNG: "The Child"): "Behold and tremble...
 I will destroy you!"
 Well, most of the time they wouldn't say that so openly.
 Anyway, Mariner knows exactly what to do, valiantly grabs the entity and threatens to put it into a bottle.
 In order to escape this fate, the genie grants her the wish to transform air into "one of those fancy new tricorders with the purple stripe", upon which the entity loses energy, is unable to zap people any more and hence harmless.
 I find this opener amusing, although it is exactly the kind of parody I would expect to come from outside the franchise and not from Star Trek itself, and although Mariner is a total Mary Sue here (rather than the parody of one).
 This is still one of the better parts of the episode.
 Pertaining to Mariner's involvement, everything goes downhill steadily from here.